 Field-hunting tip

-Look in hydrothermal volcanic rock country — that is the host setting where kingman turquoise typically forms.
+Look in hydrothermal volcanic rock country, the host setting where kingman turquoise typically forms.
 If you start seeing quartz, pyrite, kaolinite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.